ancastroGIS/GPX-to-GeoJSON/README.md

 ### 2. Convert and Append to Feature Layer

 **Endpoint:** `POST /convert-and-append`

+Convert a GPX file and immediately append to your feature layer.

 Convert GPX to GeoJSON and immediately append to your feature layer.